Annulment vs. Divorce: What's the Difference?

-These things are usually discovered early on in the marriage, and so, there typically is no need to divide property or decide on issues regarding children.
+These things are usually discovered early on in the marriage, so there typically is no need to divide property or decide on issues regarding children.
 However, most state laws do govern how to decide such issues should an annulment of a long-term marriage occur.
 Check with your state's laws regarding property division and child custody, visitation, and support.
 If you do have children from an annulled marriage, these children are not considered illegitimate.

 The grounds for obtaining a religious annulment are different than those for a court-granted annulment.
 However, both types of annulments have essentially the same effect--the marriage is treated as though it never existed.

 In the Catholic Church, a diocesan tribunal, rather than a court of law, decides whether the marriage bond was less than a covenant for life, because it was lacking in some way from the very beginning.
 Either or both parties may obtain an annulment if they can show adequate grounds, such as a lack of maturity, honesty, or emotional stability.
 If the tribunal grants the annulment, then both parties may remarry in the Catholic Church.
 Like in the court of law, the legitimacy of the children of an annulled marriage is not questioned.